Affiliate Disclosure

 The large enclosure ensures a vast amount of air flow to keep the processors cool The large enclosure ensures a vast amount of airflow to keep the processors cool

-The bottom plate appears to be removable, but this is likely only for specialist access and repair.
+The bottom plate appears to be removable, but it is likely only for specialist access and repair.
 The solid-state and integrated nature of the internal components likely prevents users from upgrading RAM or storage after purchase.

 M1 Mac Studio - Processors